wp-plugins/long-url-maker/readme.txt

 == Installation ==

-1. Make sure you are using Database MYSQL !!!
-1. If you tried other url or slug plugins, deactivate them before activating LONG URL MAKER , otherwise, you may get unexpected results !
 1. Download the plugin
 1. Extract all the files.
 1. Upload everything (keeping the directory structure) to the `/wp-content/plugins/` directory.